SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 #### Root cause assumption 1:

-Firstly, I though that there is that there is no validation in the controller but I found that in the createTradeLeg method does validate the notional in the controller.
+Firstly, I though that there was that there is no validation in the controller but I found that in the createTradeLeg method the controller does validate the notional value.
 If the notional is negative or zero, it will return a bad request with the message.
 I checked all other classes if there was any logic or validation that adjusts the Notional value.
-I found annoatations @NotNull and @Positive which should get Spring’s bean validation kicked in.The controller has @Valid which is making the annotations in the DTO to work.
+I found annotations @NotNull and @Positive which should get Spring’s bean validation kicked in.The controller has @Valid which is making the annotations in the DTO to work.

 #### Root cause assumption2:

 The test was expecting "Notional must be positive" but by default Spring returns JSON format not a plain string but the test expects a string andExpect(content().string("Notional must be positive")): This asserts that the response body contains the expected error message.
 I thought that Spring Boot response may be wrapped in quotes, or returned as JSON, or with extra whitespace and Jackson may serialize the string as "Notional must be positive" with quotes.
 I changed the test method to expect "\"Notional must be positive\"" backslash is just for escaping quotes with quotes to deal with a possible mismatch between the expected and actual response format due to Spring’s JSON message conversion.
-I tested the method and still was not working mvn -Dtest=TradeLegControllerTest#testCreateTradeLegValidationFailure_NegativeNotional test. still fail and showed [ERROR] TradeLegControllerTest.testCreateTradeLegValidationFailure_NegativeNotional:168 Response content expected:<"Notional must be positive"> but was:<>
+I tested the method and The test still failed after this change mvn -Dtest=TradeLegControllerTest#testCreateTradeLegValidationFailure_NegativeNotional test. still fail and showed [ERROR] TradeLegControllerTest.testCreateTradeLegValidationFailure_NegativeNotional:168 Response content expected:<"Notional must be positive"> but was:<>

 #### Actual Root cause:

 I used Java debugger and the debug output shown that the request is mapped to TradeLegController#createTradeLeg(TradeLegDTO).
 The TradeLegDTO is deserialized with a negative notional.
 Spring’s bean validation triggers before the manual validation code in the controller.
-Spring’s default behavior for validation errors is to return a 400 status with an empty body.
+Spring’s default behaviour for validation errors is to return a 400 status with an empty body.
 The exception MethodArgumentNotValidException is thrown because the @Positive annotation on notional fails.
 The error message is "Notional must be positive", but the response body is empty and the content type is null.

 Why the test fails:
 When a negative notional is sent in the test, Spring’s validation detects that it violates the @Positive constraint and throws a MethodArgumentNotValidException before the controller logic runs.The test failed because Spring’s default validation handling returned a 400 with an empty body, instead of the expected error message.